 About Us

-The S2B Network’s political objectives are to:
+The coalition’s political objectives are to:

 • Expose and challenge the undemocratic nature of EU decision making on trade issues;